IMQS/httpbridge/README.md

 immediately, because you do not need to wait for the body to be sent, because there is no body.
 Yet another scenario is a POST request that includes a small body.
 Instead of acting on the first frame, you instead wait for the last frame, and send a response on that.
 The IsLast flag on a frame tells you whether this is the last frame for a request.
-There is one more flag, IsAborted.
+It is common for IsFirst and IsLast to both be set on a frame, if the entire request consists of just one frame (or if the server has buffered up the request for you).
+There is also one other flag: IsAborted.
 This tells you that the client has disconnected this request, so you should abandon whatever work you were busy doing with this request.
 You must not send a response to an aborted request.
 For all other requests, you must send a response.

 #### Sending a response
 Most responses are sent with a single Response object, which includes the entire body of the response.